 But when a candidate’s answer to this question has more to do with things like being busy, demanding customers, and dealing with co-workers, it might be a red flag that this person isn’t right for the restaurant industry.

 This is a great question to ask up-front because it indicates the candidate’s willingness to work.
-The candidate may give great answers to every other question you ask, but then tells you that he can only work between 8 a.m. and noon on Tuesdays and 1 p.m. and 8 p.m. on Sundays.
+The candidate may give great answers to every other question you ask, but then tell you that they can only work between 8 a.m. and noon on Tuesdays and 1 p.m. and 8 p.m. on Sundays.

 This is certainly not someone you want to try to work into your schedule, no matter their experience and skill level.

-Leaving a low tip is one of the most annoying things a server can encounter…especially after he’s provided great service.
-But does he let that low tip affect that rest of his night, and potentially his other customers?
+Leaving a low tip is one of the most frustrating things a server can encounter…especially after they’ve provided great service.
+But do they let that low tip affect that rest of the night, and potentially other customers?

 If the candidate’s answer is brief, consider asking a more pointed question like, “How do you deal with those annoying things?”
-This will help you see how he reacts in a real-world situation.
+This will help you see how they react in a real-world situation.